algoldst/thesis/index.md

 The thermal voltage is (as the name suggests) a quantity that changes with temperature: $V_T = \frac{kT}{Q(1V)}$ increases with temperature.
 We might, therefore, expect to see that increasing temperature causes a _decreasing_ current for a given $V_{BE}$.
 But surprisingly, the opposite occurs. $I_s$ [varies with temperature _cubed_](https://electronics.stackexchange.com/a/615324), causing current to increase with temperature.

 Another way to think about this is: If current goes up when voltage stays the same, then if current stays the same, voltage must decrease.
-Via simulation at different temperatures, we can discover that a fixed current provides ^[prod-temp]
+Via simulation at different temperatures, we can discover that a fixed current provides [^prod-temp]

 $$\frac{\Delta V_{BE}}{\Delta T} = -1.82 \text{mV / °C} \approx -2 \text{mV / °C}$$

 This is called the _temperature coefficient_, and it describes how electronics vary their voltages in response to temperature changes.

 Correcting for this is difficult, and [many](https://northcoastsynthesis.com/news/exponential-converters-and-how-they-work/) more [complex designs](https://www.schmitzbits.de/expo_tutorial/) exist which attempt to mitigate the effects of temperature on transistor circuits.
-A  much more intuitive temperature compensation  ^[moritz-temp-compensation] will work for our purposes, though, which we will implement here.
+A  much more intuitive temperature compensation [^moritz-temp-compensation] will work for our purposes, though, which we will implement here.

 #### PNP NPN Temperature Compensation